a-ws-m/CaMCaNN/README.md

 python -m camcann.lab ECFPLinear All ecfp-test-all
 ```

 The module is designed to determine the best combination of hyperparameters for training the GNNs using Hyperband.
 Performing this search is the default behaviour when the model is `GNNModel`.
-Once at least a single trial has been completed, the `--only-best` flag will train a model with the number of epochs specified with `-e`.
+This produces a `best_hps.json` file, once at least a single trial has been completed.
+Once this file exists, the `--only-best` flag will train a single model with the number of epochs specified with `-e`.
 After this model has been trained it can supply the latent space inputs for the uncertainty quantification model: `--just-uq` will train the Gaussian process.

+The `best_hps.json` file can be copied to a directory in order to re-use the parameters found by Hyperband.
+See also the [sensitivity-gnn-all.sh](sensitivity-gnn-all.sh) and [sensitivity-gnn-nonionic.sh](sensitivity-gnn-nonionic.sh) files for examples of this.

-For performing sensitivity analysis, the `--cluster` flag must first be used in order to split the data into classes for stratified K-fold cross-validation.
+Before performing sensitivity analysis, clustering must be done in order to split the data into classes for stratified K-fold cross-validation.
+The data in [camcann/data](camcann/data) has already been decorated with these clusters, but they can be reproduced using the `--cluster` flag and then executing the [update_clusters.py](update_clusters.py) script.
 Thereafter, the `--splits` and `--repeats` options determine the sensitivity analysis behaviour.
 Each split/repeat will result in a new folder in the `models` directory.

+## Datasets

+All of the data that was used to train and test the models is available in the [datasets](camcann/data/datasets) subdirectory.
+The `qin` files in this directory are copied from the [repository](https://github.com/zavalab/ML/tree/master/CMC_GCN) for the prior GNN paper used for benchmarking, but they have had `cluster` columns added.
+The `pred` and `err` entries therefore refer to the predictions and residuals of the previous work.
+The [nist-new-vals.csv](camcann/data/datasets/nist-new-vals.csv) file contains the Complementary dataset.

+If you wish to use the Qin datasets, please cite their [paper](https://doi.org/10.1021/acs.jpcb.1c05264).
+If you wish to use the Complementary data, please cite: Mukerjee, P.; Mysels, K. J. Critical Micelle Concentrations of Aqueous Surfactant Systems; National Standard reference data system, 1971; pp 51–65.

 ## Research results

 All of the models that were trained during the research are available in the [models](models) subdirectory.
 The [README](models/README.md) provides a description of each model and the metrics that are available.

+The code to produce the visualisations from the paper is also available in the [visualisation](visualisation) subdirectory.
+These scripts can be invoked as modules to include the consistent styling rules (e.g. `python -m visualisation.plot`).

+To plot a molecular cartogram, the third-party software [Gephi](https://gephi.org/) must also be used.
+Use the `--pairwise` option of `camcann.lab` to produce the `full_kernel.csv` file, then use the [convert_kernel.py](visualisation/convert_kernel.py) script to convert this to an adjacency matrix that can be read by Gephi.
+Load the file into Gephi, making sure to select "undirected" as the graph type, then select and run the Force Atlas 2 layout algorithm.
+When you are satisfied with the results, save the graph as a JSON format and then convert it using the [convert_fdg.py](visualisation/convert_fdg.py) script.
+Finally, use [plot_fdg.py](visualisation/plot_fdg.py) to see the cartogram results.

+### NIST versus Complementary

+During the writing of the paper, the external validation dataset was renamed from the "NIST" to the "Complementary" dataset.
+This has been reflected in the user-facing side of the code, but there are still references to "nist" in variable names that were not changed so as not to retroactively introduce bugs into the code.